amazon

 - Full PPC account audit with restructure plan

-- Baseline keyword rank report (your top 20-30 keywords tracked from day one)
+- Baseline keyword rank report tracking your top 20-30 terms from day one

-- A+ Content brief if any listings don't have it
+- A+ Content brief for any listings that don't have it

-- Account health review with any open issues identified
+- Account health review with open issues identified

 Day 60